control-owl/control-owl.github.io/_drafts/2025-06-19-executable-hunt.md

 ...

 It is 2 days after.
 Still no progress.
-Waisted whole Saturday to try this
+Waisted whole Saturday to resolve this.

+...

+Now it is 5 days after, I think I have it.
+Yesterday I was wake late and was almost there but when I resolve 1 problem, 2 more pops out.